Tutti noi conosciamo le regioni d’Italia anche se magari non ci siamo stati personalmente.

 - you are a wine lover.

-Friuli Venezia Giulia is the region located north-east of Italy and borders on Slovenia and Austria.
+Friuli Venezia Giulia is the region located in the northeast of Italy and borders Slovenia and Austria.

 The most important city, which is also the capital, is Trieste: a very interesting city with a rich cultural heritage.

 I recommend visiting Friuli-Venezia Giulia if:

 - You are a lover of outdoor sports activities;

 - you are a lover of winter sports;

 - you want to immerse yourself in a very unique multicultural environment.

 A famous advertisement in Italy said that if we compare Italy to a house, Emilia Romagna is definitely its kitchen.

 That may not be exactly the case, but undoubtedly many of the world’s most famous Italian products come from right here: prosciutto di Parma, Parmigiano, tortellini, piadina, and the prized balsamic vinegar of Modena.

 For food lovers certainly Emilia-Romagna is a recommended stop.